STAzz2032/tmps-labs1/README.md

 ## Abstract

-&ensp;&ensp; This repository contains the laboratory works tasks.
+&ensp;&ensp; This repository contains the laboratory works.
-The markdown file for each task can be accessed via the links below.
+&ensp;&ensp; The markdown file for each task can be accessed via the links below.

 ## Laboratory work tasks